dmurdoch/rgl/cran-comments.md

 0.106.6:

-Reverted some unnecessary changes to object internals so reverse dependency checks won't see differences.
+- Reverted some unnecessary changes to object internals so reverse dependency checks won't see differences;
+- added compare_proxy.mesh3d method to work with new version of testthat.

 0.106.5: